Long-time Freeness in the Kicked Top: Time scale for the onset of freeness

 We have tested numerically that the large deviation ansatz in Eq.~\eqref{Plambda} is satisfied.
 In Fig.~\ref{LDassumtpions} we show the probability distribution $P(\rho_t)$ for the decay rates $\rho_i(t)$ defined in Eq.~\eqref{spectrum_gi}, evaluated as $-\log{|g_i(t)|}/t$, for $t=13,14,15$.
 The distribution is compatible with the large deviation ansatz in Eq.~\eqref{Plambda}: it gives rise to a concave exponent function that does not change in time and it is centered around a specific time-independent value $\rho_{\text{typ}}$.

-We now report the detailed study of the freeness time-scale $\tau_n$ as defined from Eq.~\eqref{defTauN}.
-We study the exact dynamics of free-cumulants computed using Eq.~\eqref{calculate_free}.
+We now report the study of the freeness time-scale $\tau_n$ as defined from Eq.~\eqref{defTauN}.
 In Fig.~\ref{CumulantsD} we plot the rescaled $2n$-OTOC

 for $n=1,2,3,4$, from left to right.
 The plot shows that the $2n$-OTOCs decay exponentially fast in time, according to Eq.~\eqref{eq:2n_otoc_decay} (linear decay in this scale).
-The data suggest that freeness is slower for increasing order $n$, as predicted by our large deviation theory in the case of multifractal behavior.
+The data suggest that freeness is slower for increasing order $n$, as predicted by our large deviation theory in the case of multifractal behaviour.

-To quantitatively address this issue, we evaluate the freeness time-scale $\tau_n$ by performing linear fits on the curves shown in Fig.~\ref{CumulantsD}, for $N=6000$.
-These fits are conducted within an intermediate regime, which is selected by omitting the initial time steps and extending up to the point where the plateau is reached.
+To qualitatively address this issue, we evaluate the freeness time-scale $\tau_n$ by performing fits on the curves shown in Fig.~\ref{CumulantsD}, for $N=6000$.
+The fits are conducted within an intermediate regime, which is selected by omitting the initial time steps and extending up to the point where the plateau is reached.
+Due to the noise in the data, the fitting window was chosen individually for each $n$, after making an interpolation of the curves in time in order to have more points.
 We show $\tau_n$ as a function of $n$ in the inset of Fig.~\ref{CumulantsD} (right-end panel), up to $n=6$ (the dynamics for $n=5, 6$ is not shown).
-The data shows that $\tau_n$ is a monotonic increasing function of $n$, thus confirming the expected behavior from the large deviation theory presented above, cf. Eq.~\eqref{tau_n}.
+The data shows that $\tau_n$ is a monotonic increasing function of $n$, thus confirming the expected behaviour from the large deviation theory presented above, cf. Eq.~\eqref{tau_n}.
+The extracted values of $\tau_n$ should be regarded as indicative: the analysis is mainly intended to highlight the qualitative trend rather than to quantify the functional dependence on $n$.

 As discussed in Sec.~\ref{sec_tran} above, at longer times, the $2n$-OTOCs display fluctuations around a plateau $\mathcal O(D^{-1})$ indicating freeness.\\

 From Fig.~\ref{CumulantsD}, we also highlight a qualitative difference between even and odd powers.
 In the case of \emph{even} $n$, the $2n$-OTOC display a \textit{time shift}, which grows logarithmically with the system size.